The Honourable Rob Borbidge AO

-The Board of Life Education Queensland is comprised of business and health professionals who volunteer their time to provide governance, and to support the CEO and staff to achieve the organisation’s strategic objectives.
+The Board of Life Ed Qld is comprised of business and health professionals who volunteer their time to provide governance, and to support the CEO and staff to achieve the organisation’s strategic objectives.

-Peter was a founding member of Life Education Queensland’s Board and has served continuously ever since.
+Peter was a founding member of Life Ed Qld’s Board and has served continuously ever since.
 Peter has worked as a solicitor since 1979 and has been a member of Rotary for more than 30 years.
 During this time, he was also a member of the finance board of one of the largest church congregations in Australia.
-He is married with three adult children, all of whom have experienced the Life Education program.
+He is married with three adult children, all of whom have experienced the Life Ed program.